 By this time, your cat is going to be more at risk of a number of diseases as they get older and their immune system starts to weaken.
 Your veterinarian might carry out extra checks around this age too, including taking urine and blood samples as standard, and measuring your cat's blood pressure.

 Elderly cats need specialist veterinary care to protect them, particularly as they get very old.
 Geriatric cats - those aged 15 and older - are more susceptible to common illnesses and as your cat reaches a certain age you will need to start using your regular vet visit to discuss end of life care.

 When are the other times to visit a veterinary clinic?

-There are other reasons you may wish to schedule a visit to your vet as a concerned cat owner.
-If it’s your first pet, you might be concerned about how to trim the cat’s claws.
-It’s fairly simple to trim the claws yourself, but many a pet parent lacks the confidence to do it for the first time on your own.
-It’s an important part of keeping your pet healthy so break out the cat carrier and pay your vet a visit if you need help learning how to do this – once you’ve been shown, you’ll be able to do it yourself with no trouble.
+There are other reasons you may wish to schedule a visit to your vet or have an in-home visit like The Dallas Vets offers, as a concerned cat owner.
+If it's your first pet, you might be concerned about how to trim the cat's claws.
+It's fairly simple to trim the claws yourself, but many a pet parent lacks the confidence to do it for the first time on your own.
+It's an important part of keeping your pet healthy so break out the cat carrier and pay your vet a visit if you need help learning how to do this - once you've been shown, you'll be able to do it yourself with no trouble.

 Beyond the yearly checkups for a wellness exam or vaccination, you might want to visit the vet clinic if you notice a change in your cat's behavior.
 If they go from being super-active to docile, or they suddenly have energy to burn, or even if they just stop using their litter box like they normally would, it's worth finding out why.